 Color Differences: The Only Real Choice

-The decision usually comes down to what "look" you want on the couch:
+Under CFA division terminology, the decision usually comes down to what "look" you want on the couch:

 Temperament and Personality